Generalized, sublethal damage-based mathematical approach for improved modeling of clonogenic survival curve flattening upon hyperthermia, radiotherapy, and beyond: Methods

-with $k=k'/r$ being the average time to achieve the half of the maximum cellular capacity of mending impaired molecules.
-With this approach, we get a sigmoid rise of the repaired molecules in time, consistent with the functional forms obtained in references \cite{McMahon,Crooke}, but with just two adjustable parameters.
-By inserting Eq. \ref{rep} into Eq. \ref{rot}, the survival probability reads:
+with $k=k'/r$ being the average time to achieve the half of the maximum cellular capacity of mending impaired molecules, yielding a sigmoid rise of the repaired molecules over time.
+This is in line with the functional forms documented in~\cite{McMahon,Crooke}, but with the advantage of only requiring two adjustable parameters.
+The temperature dependence of the repair parameters adhering to the MM kinetics is explained as follows: the maximum/saturation value of the repair function $q_{max}=E_0 k_{cat}$, depends on the initial amount of repair enzymes $E_0$, which is influenced by the treatment stimuli, such as heat.
+The turnover number $k_{cat}$ reflecting enzyme efficiency and the time to achieve the half response $k=(k_r+k_{cat})/(k_f r)$ are also conditional on temperature, with each (average) chemical rate following an Arrhenius-type behavior.
+In this way, the parameters in the regression rate $q(t,T)$ can be linked to average temperature-dependent biochemical responses.\\